 Thank you for your interest in the Department of Dramatic Arts at the University of Connecticut.
 Admissions to the School of Fine Arts as a BFA Design & Tech Major is a two-step process involving both a Portfolio Review as well as the submission of University application through the Common Application.
-The Common Application can be obtained through the University of Connecticut Undergraduate Admissions Office.
+The Common Application can be obtained from the University of Connecticut Undergraduate Admissions Office.

 WE STRONGLY URGE YOU TO APPLY TO THE UNIVERSITY BEFORE YOUR PORTFOLIO REVIEW DATE.